-The Test Reports tab will only become active once an email job had been completed through the delivery test phase.
-At that point, it becomes possible to run quick reports on the test messages containing tracked links for open-up and click-though events.
+The Test Reports tab only becomes active once an email job had been completed through the delivery test phase.
+At that point, it becomes possible to run quick reports on the test messages containing tracked links.
 For information on using the Test Reports functions, see Section 9.1 Delivery Testing for a Job.